Points & Length: 240 points; 5-6 pages (1500-1800 words)

 Length: At least five-six pages of APA-manuscript text (not including the References page).

 Required Sources: See the Holman Library Class Guide for this course.
-At least five scholarly articles (must be different from those you used in the BE).
-Use an electronic database such as Academic Search Premier (select "peer-reviewed" from the search screens of these databases) or Google Scholar (scholar.google.com) or find a chapter in an edited scholarly book.
+At least five scholarly articles (must be different from those you used in the BE), from which you quote at least once.
+At least two articles must come from the electronic database such as Academic Search Premier (select "peer-reviewed" from the search screens of these databases).
+Others can come from Google Scholar, scholarly books, or research studies from credible organizations.
 See the Scholarly Sources webpage for a fuller discussion of the different kinds of sources.
 Of the five required sources, one of them can be a scholarly article from Rereading America if it is relevant for your topic and research question (no newspaper articles, informational websites, Wikipedia, etc.).
 At least two of your sources must be no older than two years.
 The sources should be diverse; you should not have more than two (of the five) articles from the same author or periodical; if you do have more than two from the same author or periodical, then you should have more than the minimum five sources.
 Ideally, your collection of scholarly sources should include a variety of social science disciplines as well as different research methods.
 Abstracts and summaries of articles are not sufficient by themselves; you must have access to the entire article.
-You must quote from each source at least once.
-Make sure you are familiar with the various tools for locating useful sources.
+When you find interesting abstracts on the internet, you can use Interlibrary Loan to request the full-text articles or books from Holman Library.

-Introduction: The introduction presents your narrowed topic or area of inquiry, whether from the conclusion of your Background Essay or based on a later formulation, its significance, and an overview statement of how researchers have studied this narrowed area (covering the topic sentences of your summary paragraphs).
+Introduction: The introduction presents your narrowed topic or area of inquiry, whether from the conclusion of your Background Essay or based on a later formulation, and an overview of the various subtopics, issues, and problems that scholarly researchers have studied (which will also be reflected in the topic sentences of your Summary paragraphs).
 Also include a thesis statement that provides your evaluation of the state of current knowledge and of what needs further study, which should anticipate the specific research question you will arrive at in the end.
-Here is an example from a former student’s research project on domestic violence in the case of mail-order brides in the U.S.:
+Here is an example of a thesis statement that evluates the state of research and points to a proposed research question from a former student’s research project on domestic violence in the case of mail-order brides in the U.S.:

-"Although there have been many studies of domestic violence against women and programs adopted to reduce it, there are virtually no statistics documenting instances of abuse in the immigrant bride population.
-Beyond the normal range of factors that abused women who are citizens face, there are other factors of culture, class, racism, and sexism that further expose immigrant women who have chosen to become mail-order brides."
+"Although there have been many studies of domestic violence against women and programs adopted to reduce it, there are virtually no statistics documenting instances of abuse in the immigrant bride population."

-Summary (include section heading): The summary-of-sources section presents the research, knowledge, and analysis that the literature offers concerning your narrowed research topic.
-This section should be organized according to the issues or aspects studied, the accepted interpretations or theories, the disputed claims, and any unanswered questions.
+Summary (include section heading; 3+ paragraphs): The summary-of-sources section presents the research, knowledge, and analysis that the literature offers concerning your narrowed research topic.
+Each Summary paragraph should have a clear topic sentence that clarifies the scholarly research on a particular subtopic you will be presenting.
+The paragraphs in this section should be organized according to the issues or aspects studied, the accepted interpretations or theories, the disputed claims, and any unanswered questions.
 Do not simply summarize each source in separate paragraphs.
 The paragraphs in your summary should focus on specific issues, not necessarily on individual authors.
 For example, if you were studying prison reform, one paragraph might present what three scholars have reported regarding education programs in prison, even though one or more of those authors might show up again in another paragraph on visitation rights.
 If a paragraph happens to focus on only one author or article, make sure this is for a good reason, for example, the article represents the authoritative discussion of a particular issue; in such a case, the content of that paragraph should be limited to the issue and not turn into a general summary of the article.

 Please note that even though you may take issue with aspects of the research and findings in your sources, it is very rare for the discussion to include a complete dismissal of any one source.
 If you read a source and find that it has nothing or little of value to offer on your topic and research question, then do not include it in the literature review in the first place.
 By choosing to include sources in your literature review, you imply that you have already judged them to offer something that is worth consideration.